foundriesio/docs/source/reference-manual/security/ff-security-summary.rst

 Summary of Crypto Keys Used by FoundriesFactory
 ===============================================

-This page provides a brief summary cryptographic keys used by FoundriesFactory®.
+This page provides a brief summary of cryptographic keys used by FoundriesFactory®.
-For detailed information on each key, please check the relevant page under :ref:`ref-security`.

 Secure Connection to Cloud Services
 -----------------------------------

 These certificates are required to access the FoundriesFactory CI servers.
+For detailed information, check :ref:`ref-secure-cloud-services`.

 .. list-table:: Device Gateway Certificates Summary
    :header-rows: 1